ssup2-playground/eks-kubecost_project/README.md

 <img src="/images/architecture_adot_amp.png" width="800"/>

-"ADOT Collector AWS AMP Architecture" is an architecture in which ADOT collector replaces the metric collection role previously performed by prometheus.
+"ADOT Collector AWS AMP Architecture" is an architecture in which ADOT collector replaces the metric collection role previously performed by Prometheus.

 * Metrics required for cost calculation in Kubecost and cost metrics provided by Kubecost are collected by ADOT collector.
 * ADOT collector writes collected metrics to AWS AMP.